 Let’s now “tear-off” our Type Tool from our tool palette and choose the Type on a Path Tool – then we can click on our newly drawn circle:

-We can now Type out our name and title in our logo – I have also opened my Type Palette and change the Font and Size of my text:
+Now Type out your name and title (or a word that describes you) in your logo – I have also opened my Type Palette and change the Font and Size of my text:

 With the Rotate Tool and by reworking my Type Size and Tracking I have settled on how I want my text on my path to look: